giammarcoPiccoliExt/multilanguage_base_documentation/docs/en/index.md

-# Welcome to the Documentation
+# Welcome to the Italian Documentation

-This is the home page of the English documentation.
+This is the main page of the Italian documentation.

-## Getting Started
+## Start

-Welcome to our comprehensive documentation.
-This guide will help you get started with our platform and understand its key features.
+Welcome to our complete documentation.
+This guide will help you get started with our platform and understand its main features.

 ## Quick Navigation

-- [Developer Documentation](developers.md) - Technical guides and API documentation
+- [Developers](developers.md) - Technical documentation and API documentation
-- [Support Resources](--8<-- "includes/urls-en.md") - Links to help and support
+- [Support Resources](--8<-- "includes/urls-ita.md") - Links for help and support

 ## Features

-Our platform offers a wide range of features designed to help you succeed:
+Our platform offers a wide range of features designed to help you achieve success:

-- **Easy Integration** - Simple APIs and SDKs
+- **Simple Integration** - Simple APIs and SDKs
 - **Scalable Architecture** - Built to grow with your needs
 - **Comprehensive Documentation** - Everything you need to know
-- **24/7 Support** - We're here to help
+- **24/7 Support** - We're here to help you

-## What's New
+## New Features

-Stay up to date with the latest features and improvements to our platform.
+Stay up-to-date with the latest features and improvements to our platform.

 ---

-For more information, please refer to our [developer documentation](developers.md) or visit our support portal.
+For more information, please consult our [developers documentation](developers.md) or visit our support portal.